 In 2015–2019 I worked at B&R Industrial Automation, where I built up a team of R&D engineers with a focus on algorithms and mathematics.
-I was responsible for the PLC software operating the next-generation transport system ACOPOStrak, for which I initially developed the concepts and architectures, mathematical models and core algorithms.
+I was responsible for the PLC software operating a novel type of a transport system, ACOPOStrak, for which I initially developed the concepts and architectures, mathematical models and core algorithms.
 It puts a link between servo motion control, robotics and logistics and we published a dozen patents on it.

 My academic career started as a PhD Student (2008-2011) and PostDoc (2011–2012) in Martin Held’s Computational Geometry and Applications Lab (2011–2012) at the Department of Computer Sciences at the University of Salzburg.
 Later I also had a Senior Scientist position at the Department of Mathematics (2012) at the University of Salzburg.
 My work concentrated on theory and applications of various skeleton structures like Voronoi diagrams and straight skeletons.
 I am the author of the commercial software packages ArcVroni and Stalgo.

 I finished my Doctoral studies in 2011 at the Department of Computer Sciences at the University of Salzburg.
 Furthermore, I received a Master degree in Mathematics, a Master degree (Dipl.-Ing.) in Computer Science, a Bachelor degree in Mathematics and a Bachelor degree in Computer Science in the years 2009, 2008, 2007 and 2006.